-For the most part, I would say that bass frequencies, more specifically, the bass guitar, is almost always at the front and center of the mix, especially in the case of hip-hop.
+For the most part, I would say that bass frequencies, more specifically, the bass guitar (this one from ZZounds is my favorite), is almost always at the front and center of the mix, especially in the case of hip-hop.

 In rock music, as well, the bass guitar is almost always at the center, and I can’t think of a popular song where this isn’t the case, but I’m sure someone in the comments can point out an exception or two.

 Rhythm guitars are typically panned to the left and right in a mix, especially in rock and metal music.
 Also, the same for pop-punk.